erikcelander/2DV515-a3-search-engine/README.md

 # A3 - Search Engine

+#### Backend: go

+#### Frontend: Next.js

 ## Description

-* In this assignment, you shall implement a basic search engine for Wikipedia articles.
+- In this assignment, you shall implement a basic search engine for Wikipedia articles.
-* You can use any programming language you like.
+- You can use any programming language you like.
-* You shall present your application and code at an oral examination.
+- You shall present your application and code at an oral examination.

 ## Submission instructions